 Put the ham in a large saucepan, cover with cold water, put on a lid and bring to the boil.
 Drain and discard the water.
 This ensures the ham won’t be too salty.
 It also gets rid of any scum early on – you shouldn’t need to skim it later.

-Drain the ham; check the stock and if it’s not too salty save it to make an apple and parsnip soup or the basis for a pork stew.
+Drain the ham; check the stock and if it’s not too salty save it to make a soup or the basis for a pork stew.